wasmerio/old-docs.wasmer.io/integrations/c/examples/handling-errors.md

 Test ran sucessfully, ending execution ...
 ```

-Meaning we were able to cause an error in our guest wasm module, and then get a hint on what caused the error!
+Meaning we were able to cause an error in our guest Wasm module, and then get a hint on what caused the error!

-Next, let's take a look at interrupting the execution of a wasm module.
+Next, let's take a look at interrupting the execution of a Wasm module.